pigroupe/cmf-sfynx/README.md

 ## Structure of the framework

-The framework has been split into 15 bundles :
+The framework works with Symfony 2.3 and has been split into 17 bundles :

 ``` bash